Matt Williams: No easy way to earn your spurs as a top coach

 Remember this is a fable, not a fairytale.

-Instantaneously Grasshopper was now the had coach.
+Instantaneously Grasshopper was now the head coach.
 He had been a sensational Grasshopper coach but never before the head coach.

 The lesson in this coaching fable lies in which path Grasshopper pursues to become a master coach.